michaelrsweet/moauth/DOCUMENTATION.md

 - Basic Resource Server functionality with implicit and explicit ACLs
 - Customizable web interface

-mOAuth currently requires CUPS for its HTTPS support.
+mOAuth currently requires CUPS 2.2 or later for its HTTPS support.

 Copyright © 2017-2019 by Michael R Sweet.